wilsonliaows/docs/features/callable-recipes.md

 1. Bring Information Into An App

   You can connect any app that has an API available with a REST Endpoint even if Workato doesn’t have a connector for that app.
-For example, if you want to bring in information from Zillow.com so you know how much a real estate property is worth, you can create a REST Endpoint that will populate your fields in QuickBase every time an employee run the recipe.You can also create a button that will start the REST Endpoint recipe.
+For example, if you want to bring in information from Zillow.com so you know how much a real estate property is worth, you can create a REST Endpoint that will populate your fields in QuickBase every time an employee run the recipe.
+You can also create a button that will start the REST Endpoint recipe.
 You can place the button wherever you would like, for example inside of Salesforce, so employees can tell the recipe to run without logging into Workato.

 2. Send Information Out Of An App